GDPR? What Has it Got to Do With you and me?

 How (Nigerian) Bloggers Can Comply With GDPR

 If you’re currently running a blog or a website, you can comply with GDPR law at the basic level in the following ways;

 E-mail Lists Compliance

 - If you collect emails as a blogger, you should ensure that your subscribers confirm they want to be added to your list by using the double opt-in feature which allows them to confirm that they want to be added to your mailing list.
 Alternatively, you can simply include a checkbox on your subscription form so they know that by checking the box, they’ve agreed to receive your newsletter.

 - If you already have subscribed members who didn’t go through the process explained above, they should be contacted to confirm their subscription.

-- If you allow users create account on your blog for done reason, you should give them the right to delete their accounts when ever they deem it fit.
+- If you allow users to create an account on your blog for some reason, you should give them the right to delete their account whenever they deem it fit.

-- If you are still on HTTP, I think it’s time you moved to HTTPS so as to encrypt information on your blog.
+- If you are still on HTTP, I think it’s time you moved to HTTPS to encrypt information on your blog.
 HTTPS has become an important requirement for blogs and websites accepting payments online.
-Do get yourself a SSL certificate & secure HTTPS connection now.
-NAMECHEAP offers free HTTPS and SSL certificate for every domain you host on their site for the first year.
+Do get yourself an SSL certificate & secure HTTPS connection now.
+NAMECHEAP offers free HTTPS and SSL certificates for every domain you host on their site for the first year.
 Renewal is also very inexpensive on NAMECHEAP.

 Now that you’ve understood what GDPR means to you as a blogger, whether you are a Nigerian or not, don’t forget to comply with GDPR in whatever little way you can… I do not know much about the yearly ICO registration of $35, but I do know that GDPR is staying, so do what you can do to stay legal.